actions/delete-package-versions/README.md

 ### Delete multiple specific versions from a package hosted in the same repo as the workflow

+To delete multiple specifc versions from a package that is hosted in the same repo that is executing the workflow the __package-version-ids__ input is required.

-To delete multiple specifc versions of a package set __package-version-ids__ to a comma separated string of package version ids.
+The __package-version-ids__ input should be a comma separated string of package version ids.
 Package version ids can be retrieved via the [GitHub GraphQL API][api].

 ```yaml
 - uses: actions/delete-package-versions@v1